cbm755/summer-school/finite_diff_ODE_PDE/lec05_timestepping.md

 (often in practice $k$ not fixed, and is changed automatically).

 The exact solution (usually unknown) is $u(t)$ defined for all continuous values of $t$.
-We will fine a numerical solution at these discrete points $v_n \approx u(t_n)$.
+We will find a numerical solution at these discrete points $v_n \approx u(t_n)$.